kineticatat/SpaceMovementVRExplorations/README.md

 I am reading these tutorials now to better understand swimming and physics involved: https://catlikecoding.com/unity/tutorials/movement/swimming/
 And am interested in reading the rest of them on movement as well: https://catlikecoding.com/unity/tutorials/movement/

+This swimming tutorial focuses on the physics of being in water such as drag and buyoncy, as well as challenges of climbing and jumping.
+It also mentions "water volumes that move in their entirety because they're animated", where there is another body (of water) to manage.
+It is also possible to add objects to interact with that respond to player in ways that the water would dictate as well.